dartmouth-cs52/dartmouth-cs52.github.io/lectures/w1/css.md

 <p id="username">A unique username paragraph</p>
 ```

 By adding an `id` to an element you give it what should be a unique identifier on your page.
-This is useful for elements that have a special role where there is really only just 1 of them on the page — *primary_navbar* or *username_field*, etc.
+This is useful for elements that have a special role where there is really only just 1 of them on the page — *primary_navbar* or *username_field*, etc. The `id` is assigned a string identifier.

 By adding a `class` to an element you are saying it belongs to set of elements that should be styled a particular way.
 Where styled really means selected.

-Additionally.
+The `class` property is assigned a space separated quoted string with potentially multiple classes. `class="aclass"` but also `class="aclass anotherclass"` this is convenient as you can have one element belong to multiple style classes, inheriting styles from each!

+The result of all of this.
+Define your style information once and use it in many places.

+### DIV and SPAN

 You can use the `<div></div>` and `<span></span>` elements in your HTML as elements that come with no default meaning in HTML.
 What is the difference?

 [`div` elements (divisions)](http://www.w3schools.com/tags/tag_div.asp) take up space by default because browsers give them the following CSS: `display: block;`